HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

     It turns out to be easier to work with simplicial objects, so that's what we'll be doing here.

-[^7]:
-    Be careful, though, I've seen a handful of other definitions too!

-[^8]:
-    A better word would probably be "strict".
-Since we're going to be treating $\mathcal{C}$ like an algebraic structure pretty soon, it should have fixed _sets_ of objects and arrows, which we will manipulate like we might manipulate the underlying set of a group, ring, etc.

 [^9]:
     This is a common theme, which shows up in logic as well!